gharials/dev-path/docs/vcs-git.md

 1. Name of the remote.
 A local repository may have multiple remotes with their unique names; the default remote name is `origin`.
 2. Link to the remote repository.
 You can find it in the repository webpage.

 Once you have associated a remote with your local repository, you can push your commits to it so that your changes become visible to others with access to the same remote repository.
-You don't need to associate your repository with a remote if you don't want to share your work with others.
+You don't need to associate your repository with a remote if you never want to share your work with others.

 ### Creating local repositories with Git clone

 Sometimes, you know from the beginning that you want collaboration in the repository you want to start.
 In that scenario, you don't necessarily need to create a local repository first and associate a remote later.
-Instead you can create the remote repository first in GitHub and then copy it into your computer with the Git clone command and start working in it.
+Instead, you can create the remote repository first in GitHub and then copy it into your computer with the Git clone command and start working in it.

 ```
 git clone https://github.com/github/training-kit.git